 Social Security runs two disability programs: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Medical eligibility for SSDI and SSI is the same.
 To be considered disabled, you must be unable to do a substantial amount of work, or what Social Security calls "substantial gainful activity" (SGA).
-The ability to earn $1,040 per month or more is considered being able to do SGA.
+The ability to earn $1,310 per month or more (in 2021) is considered being able to do SGA.

 However, SSDI is available only to those who have worked a numbers of years while paying Social Security taxes.
 And SSI is available only to those with low income and assets.